Shwabbaa/cryptopack-docs/docs/source/items.rst

 #.
 Create and texture your item
 #.
 Submit the item

-However, crossbows and Bows are different:
+However, crossbows and bows are different:

 * They have 4 animation frames for loading the weapon

 * Crossbows are actually held differently, so you will need to account for that when modelling in Blockbench (select bow in display tab)

 These are how the frames are organised:

 1 frame of unloaded item

 2 frames drawing back / loading

 1 frame fully charged